Washer Temperature Guide: Which Settings For Best Results

 Warm Water

-It’s also perfect for those fabrics you’re not quite sure about – the ones that aren’t quite delicate, but you don’t want to risk hot water on them either.
+Warm water is also perfect for those fabrics you’re not quite sure about – those that aren’t quite delicate, but you don’t want to risk hot water on them, either.

-It’s always recommended to read the care label of your clothes before washing them.
-Some fabrics, such as wool, may still be too delicate for warm water.
+I always recommend reading the care label of your clothes before washing them.
+Some fabrics, such as wool, can still be too delicate for warm water.

-While using warm water may not be as energy-efficient as using cold water, it still gets the job done without using excessive amounts of energy.
+While warm water is not as energy-efficient as cold water, it still gets the job done without using excessive amounts of energy.

 Cold Water

-As you probably imagined, cold water is best for delicate fabrics and bright-colored items that can easily shrink or fade with hot water.
+My usual advice is to use cold water for delicate fabrics and bright-colored items that can easily shrink.

 Typically, the temperature of cold water in a washing machine ranges from 60ºF to 80ºF.

-Selecting the “Cold” temperature setting means your washer doesn’t have to use extra energy to heat up water, which can help you save some extra bucks on your energy bill.
-This is also a great way to lower your carbon footprint and take care of the environment.
+Selecting the “Cold” temperature setting means your washer doesn’t have to use extra energy to heat water, which can help you save some extra bucks on your energy bill.
+Using cold water is also a great way to lower your carbon footprint and take care of the environment.

-However, it’s important to keep in mind that cold water may not be as effective as hot water when it comes to removing tough stains, such as oil, grease, or makeup.
+However, it’s important to keep in mind that cold water is not as effective as hot water when it comes to removing tough stains, such as oil, grease, or makeup.

-So, while it’s a smart choice for delicate, dark, and bright clothes, you may need to select a higher temperature for particularly soiled items.
+So, while cold water is great for delicate, dark, and bright clothes, you’ll need to select a higher temperature for particularly soiled items.

-Now that you know the basics of how water temperature affects both your clothes and energy bills, let’s dive into some specific tips that will help you choose the perfect temperature for your clothes every time you use your washer.
+Now that you’ve gone through this washer temperature guide, it’s time to delve into some specific tips that will help you choose the perfect water temperature for your clothes every time.

 #1 Read the Care Label on Your Clothes

-These labels have many symbols that can be tricky to understand.
-But, don’t worry, I’ve got you covered!
+Care labels have many symbols that can be tricky to understand.
+But don’t worry, I’ve got you covered!
 Here’s what they mean:

 Fabric care label symbols explained

-The care label is typically located on the side seam or near the collar of the garment.
-Make sure to check the temperature symbols and pay attention to any special instructions.
+From what I’ve seen, the care label is typically located on the side seam or near the garment’s collar.
+Check the temperature symbols and pay attention to any special instructions.

-You see, some care labels may instruct you to wash that specific item separately or with similar colors, which can influence your choice of water temperature.
+You see, some care labels will instruct you to wash that specific item separately or with similar colors, which can influence your choice of water temperature.

 #2 Sort Laundry By Fabric Type

-Imagine washing your favorite silk blouse with a pair of denim jeans – that’s a recipe for disaster!
+Imagine washing your favorite silk blouse with denim jeans – that’s a recipe for disaster!

 So, after you’ve checked the care labels, gather as many clothes of the same fabric as possible to complete a full load, aiming to keep your washer at 75% of its capacity.
 This way, you’ll protect your clothes and avoid wasting water and damaging your machine.

-Then, choose the right temperature according to the fabric type.
+Then, choose the right washer temperature according to the fabric type.

 #3 Consider the Level of Stains

-As we discussed earlier, cold water is great for delicate items, but it’s not as effective as hot water when it comes to washing heavily soiled items.
+As discussed earlier, cold water is great for delicate items, but it’s not as effective as hot water when washing heavily soiled items.

 Remember, you should never use hot water on delicate items!

-In case that doesn’t do the trick, you might want to take your delicate stained item to a professional cleaner who can give it special care.
+If a stain remover doesn’t do the trick, I recommend taking your delicate stained item to a professional cleaner who can give it special care.

 #4 Use Your Washer’s Settings